Do I Qualify?

 You may be able to get 3SquaresVT benefits if you are:

 To qualify for 3SquaresVT, a household must have a gross income of less than 185% of the Federal Poverty line.
 For those households under that limit there is no limit on resources.
-The rules are different if you have a Senior living in your home, you receive the Earned Income Tax credit and have a dependent child or a member of your household is receiving SSI, SSDI or Reach Up.
+The rules are different if you have an older Vermonter living in your home, you receive the Earned Income Tax credit and have a dependent child, or a member of your household is receiving SSI, SSDI or Reach Up.
 Many people are eligible for 3SquaresVT benefits and do not know it.
 Use our online tool to find out if you are eligible and estimate how much you can get.

 If you are an able-bodied adult without dependents between the age of 18-50, you must meet certain work requirements to receive 3SquaresVT benefits.
 Click here to learn more, and call 1-800-479-6151 to find out if you may be exempt from this rule or how you can meet the requirements.